 Taking Your Dog from the Republic of Ireland to Northern Ireland

-However, with Brexit scheduled to occur on 31st January 2020, this may no longer be the case.
-If planning to cross the border with your dog after this date, read more about the potential changes, including the possible need for a rabies titre test.
+However, with the Brexit transition period ending on 31st December 2020, this may no longer be the case.
+If planning to cross the border with your dog after this date, read more about the potential changes, including the possible need for a rabies titre test when crossing from Northern Ireland to the Republic of Ireland.
 At the least a pet passport is more likely to be required.

 Travelling Directly to Northern Ireland with a Dog